ajv-validator/ajv/README.md

 - _formats_: an object with custom formats.
 Keys and values will be passed to `addFormat` method.
 - _schemas_: an array or object of schemas that will be added to the instance.
 If the order is important, pass array.
 In this case schemas must have IDs in them.
 Otherwise the object can be passed - `addSchema(value, key)` will be called for each schema in this object.
 - _meta_: add [meta-schema](http://json-schema.org/documentation.html) so it can be used by other schemas (true by default).
-- _validateSchema_: validate added/compiled schemas against meta-schema (true by default). `$schema` property in the schema can either be absent (draft-4 meta-schema will be used) or can be a reference to any previously added schema.
+- _validateSchema_: validate added/compiled schemas against meta-schema (true by default). `$schema` property in the schema can either be http://json-schema.org/draft-04/schema or absent (draft-4 meta-schema will be used) or can be a reference to the schema previously added with `addMetaSchema` method.
 If the validation fails, the exception is thrown.
 Pass "log" in this option to log error instead of throwing exception.
 Pass `false` to skip schema validation.
 - _missingRefs_: by default if the reference cannot be resolved during compilation the exception is thrown.
 Pass 'ignore' to log error during compilation and pass validation.
 Pass 'fail' to log error and successfully compile schema but fail validation if this rule is checked.
 - _uniqueItems_: validate `uniqueItems` keyword (true by default).
 - _unicode_: calculate correct length of strings with unicode pairs (true by default).
 Pass `false` to use `.length` of strings that is faster, but gives "incorrect" lengths of strings with unicode pairs - each unicode pair is counted as two characters.
 - _beautify_: format the generated function with [js-beautify](https://github.com/beautify-web/js-beautify) (the validating function is generated without line-breaks). `npm install js-beautify` to use this option. `true` or js-beautify options can be passed.
 - _cache_: an optional instance of cache to store compiled schemas using stable-stringified schema as a key.
 For example, set-associative cache [sacjs](https://github.com/epoberezkin/sacjs) can be used.
 If not passed then a simple hash is used which is good enough for the common use case (a limited number of statically defined schemas).
-Cache should have methods `put(key, value)` and `get(key)`.
+Cache should have methods `put(key, value)`, `get(key)` and `del(key)`.

 ## Tests